In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 WHERE predicate -- It is a WHERE clause with a predicate

-- If the inserted row already exists, the row already existed will get updated according to the action, the action can be any UPDATE statement or DO NOTHING keywords, the UPDATE statement will update the existed row and the later one will do nothing, that is the row will neither inserted nor updated.
+- If the inserted row already exists, it will be updated according to the action.
+The action can be any UPDATE statement or DO NOTHING keywords.
+The UPDATE statement will update the existing row, and the later one will do nothing; that is, the row will neither be inserted nor updated.

 DO NOTHING -- It means do nothing, if the row already exists